ctavispost/personalPortfolio/resume.md

 **Fourth Manager, QFC**
 October 2008 - March 2018
-- Grew and mentored staff.
+- Grew and mentored staff diverse staff of 64 people..
-- Turned customer feedback and data into strategies to increase profit and customer satisfaction.
+- Consulted customers and employees directly, supplementing surveys and data to form strategies to increase profit, productivity, and customer satisfaction.
-- Facilitated communication across departments and shifts.
+- Facilitated cross-functional communication between departments and shifts, and the public, associates, and management.
 - Drove store planning using key metrics, increasing high satisfaction by 20%.
-- Ensured smooth experience for all.
+- Ensured smooth experience for all, accounting for customer experience and employee needs.

 **Writing Consultant, ELP Social Work**
 2012 - June 2018
-- Crafted narratives and plans for treatment and family reunification in complex cases.
+- Crafted narratives and plans for treatment and family reunification in complex cases with tight deadlines.

 **Volunteer, King County Superior Court CASA Office** March 1995 - August 2010
-- Wrote and edited abstracts, reports, letters.
+- Wrote and edited abstracts, reports, letters adjusting style to suit audience and purpose.
 - Developed, maintained tailored case database and trained social workers in its use.